-Use of PIT Tags to Determine Upstream Migratory Timing and Survival of Columbia Basin Sockeye Salmon in 2006
+Use of PIT tags to Determine Upstream Migratory Timing and Survival of Columbia Basin Sockeye Salmon in 2007

-A total of 503 sockeye salmon, Oncorhynchus nerka, were PIT-tagged at Bonneville Dam in 2006 and tracked upstream using detections at mainstem dam fish ladders.
-Based on these detections, upstream survival steadily declined as the migration progressed; Bonneville-Rock Island survival declined from 93.2% for sockeye salmon passing Bonneville Dam the week of June 11 to 63.8% for sockeye salmon passing the week of July 10.
-There was also a significant linear relationship between decreasing survival and decreasing flow as well as increasing water temperature.
-The estimated stock composition of sockeye passing Bonneville Dam was 72.8% Okanogan and 27.2% Wenatchee.
-Sockeye salmon mean travel time between Bonneville and Rock Island dams was 14 days, indicating a mean travel speed of 34.9 km per day.
+A total of 509 sockeye salmon, Oncorhynchus nerka, were PIT-tagged at Bonneville Dam in 2007 and tracked upstream using detections at mainstem dam fish ladders.
+Based on these detections, upstream survival steadily declined as the migration progressed; Bonneville-Rock Island survival declined from over74% for sockeye salmon passing Bonneville Dam during June to less then 68% during the first two weeks of July.
+There was also a significant linear relationship between decreasing survival and increasing water temperature.
+The estimated stock composition of sockeye passing Bonneville Dam was 85.3% Okanogan and 14.7% Wenatchee.
+Sockeye salmon mean travel time between Bonneville and Rock Island dams was 14.6 days, indicating a mean travel speed of 33.2 km per day.
 Fish passing Bonneville Dam later in the migration traveled upstream faster than those earlier in the migration.
 Mark-recapture techniques were used to estimate sockeye salmon abundance at upstream dams.
-These techniques estimated up to 17.8% more fish at McNary and Priest Rapids dams, but up to 14.3% fewer fish at Rock Island, Rocky Reach, and Wells dams when compared to those made by visual fish counts at mainstem dams.
-Estimated rates of sockeye salmon falling back over the dams after ascending and then reascending ranged from 0.2% at Bonneville Dam to 3.3% at Wells Dam.
+These techniques estimated up to 14.7% more fish at McNary Dam but at all other dams estimated 21.9% to 32.1% fewer sockeye salmon than indicated by visual dam counts.
+Estimated rates of sockeye salmon falling back over the dams after ascending and then reascending ranged from 0.2% at McNary Dam to 3.0% at Priest Rapids Dam.